The Batman (film): Cast

-Falcone's chief lieutenant who operates the Iceberg Lounge, the nightclub where Selina works.
+Falcone's chief lieutenant, who was born with clubfoot, giving him a waddle-like gait, and operates the Iceberg Lounge, the nightclub where Selina works.
 He is not yet the crime kingpin he is depicted as in the comics and dislikes being referred to as the Penguin.
 Reeves described the Penguin as a "mid-level mobster" with some showmanship who has been underestimated and desires more.
 Reeves compared the Penguin to Fredo Corleone (John Cazale) from The Godfather (1972) because he feels insignificant within a crime family of competent and powerful men.
-Farrell wore heavy prosthetics and a fat suit created by makeup artist Mike Marino, which made him look unrecognizable and took two-to-four hours to apply.
+Farrell wore heavy prosthetics and a fat suit created by makeup artist Mike Marino, which made him look unrecognizable and took two to four hours to apply.
 Producer Dylan Clark said that during the production of the spin-off series The Penguin (2024), the Penguin's surname was shortened from the original comic book name, Cobblepot, to simply "Cobb" to help make the character more grounded.

 Supporting cast members include: Jayme Lawson as Bella Reál, a mayoral candidate for Gotham City who Reeves said represents hope; Gil Perez-Abraham as Martinez, a GCPD officer; Peter McDonald as William Kenzie, a corrupt GCPD officer; Alex Ferns as Pete Savage, the GCPD commissioner; Con O'Neill as Mackenzie Bock, the GCPD chief; and Rupert Penry-Jones as Don Mitchell Jr., Gotham's mayor.
 Barry Keoghan makes a cameo appearance as the Joker, an enemy of Batman incarcerated in Arkham State Hospital; he is credited as "Unseen Arkham Prisoner".
 Other cast members are: twins Charlie and Max Carver as Iceberg Lounge bouncers (credited as "The Twins"); Hana Hrzic as Annika Kosolov, Selina's friend, an Iceberg Lounge waitress murdered by Falcone; Jay Lycurgo as a young gang member; Akie Kotabe as a train passenger; Sandra Dickinson as Dory, Bruce's housekeeper; and Luke Roberts and Stella Stocker as Bruce's parents, Thomas and Martha Wayne, respectively.